Data: Transferring the Burden Under PCI DSS

 PCI DSS compliance requires organisations to protect the security, privacy, and confidentiality of information – and to document who accesses the information and the security measures taken to prevent theft, loss, or accidental disclosure.

-Click here for further information on the range of products by Ipswitch File Transfer or call Pro2col Sales on 0333 123 1240.
+Get in touch with one of the team for further information on the range of products by Ipswitch File Transfer on 0333 123 1240 or email@example.com.